RennyDemmy/rpkg/README.md

 # Future
 - Add binary support
 - replace wget with wget2 or aria2c
-- Develop a GUI tool (not needing to be linked with ransack package manager)
+- Develop a GUI tool (not needing to be linked with rpkg package manager)
 - Add support for custom repos